Farshid-HA/TMDB-Movie-App/README.md

 ## Running the Project with Docker

-1. In the backend folder, in the appsettings.json, replcae the stars with real API key.
+1. In the backend folder, in the appsettings.json, replace the stars with a real API key.
 2. Open a terminal in the root directory of the project (where `docker-compose.yml` is located).
 3. Run the following command: